anshulkansal-dev/HactoberFest2023/README.md

 - GitHub: [GitHub account name](GitHub link)
 ```

-### 2. **Create Your Project**:
+### 2. **Add Your Project**:
-Feel free to create any type of project you want.
+Feel free to Add any type of project you want.
 This can be a new feature, a bug fix, or anything else that enhances this repository.
 Just follow the same steps as mentioned above.

 ## Code of Conduct